 Background of Mark Iddon BA (Hons) Dip.
 Arch RIBA

 Urbanization Architects was established by Mark Iddon in January 2011.
 Mark had previously been employed as the housing team leader at Urban Vision in Salford where he lead the design, planning, production information for construction of 101 houses on 10 sites across Salford on behalf of Salford City Council.
 He had previously worked for Pozzoni PLLP (2004 -2009) as project architect for housing developments on behalf of Leonard Cheshire Disability, St. Vincent’s Housing Association and Contour Homes.

 After gaining a post graduate in architecture at the University of Brighton (1997), Mark worked for Harrison Ince Architects in Manchester on a series of developments for the alteration conversion and fit outs for restaurant / bars.
 Many of these buildings were listed and or in a conservation area with former uses as diverse as bank, offices and a railway station.
-Mark first graduated from Oxford Brookes University in 1993 but had been employed as an architectural technician at Stephenson Architecture prior to pursuing a career as an architect.
+Prior to this, Mark had graduated from Oxford Brookes University in 1993 but had been employed as an architectural technician at Stephenson Architecture prior to pursuing a career as an architect.